Salesforce Review 2026: Is It Still Worth the Price Tag?

 Is Salesforce worth it for small businesses in 2026?

-Probably not, unless you're growing fast and expect to scale to 20+ users within the next 12 months.
-The pricing and complexity are genuinely hard to justify for a small team.
-HubSpot or Pipedrive will serve you better at that stage — save Salesforce for when you've actually outgrown them.
+Honestly, probably not unless you're growing fast and expect to hit 20+ users within the next year.
+The pricing and complexity are tough to justify early on.
+Try HubSpot or Pipedrive first — save Salesforce for when you've genuinely outgrown them.

 Does Salesforce have a free plan?

 Nope.
-No free tier as of 2026.
-There's a 30-day free trial across most plans, which is worth using — it gives you a solid feel for the platform before you commit to an annual contract.
+No free tier.
+There's a 30-day free trial across most plans though, which is worth doing — gives you a real feel for the platform before committing to an annual contract.

-This varies more than most people expect.
-For the Starter Suite with a small team and straightforward needs, you could be functional in a week or two.
-For Enterprise implementations with custom objects, complex workflows, data migrations, and integrations?
-Realistically 2-6 months, and I've heard of larger rollouts taking closer to a year.
-Budget accordingly and don't let anyone tell you otherwise.
+It varies more than people expect.
+For the Starter Suite with simple needs and a small team, you could be functional in a week or two.
+For Enterprise with custom objects, complex workflows, data migrations, and integrations?
+Realistically 2-6 months, and I've heard of bigger rollouts stretching to a year.
+Budget accordingly.

 What's the difference between Sales Cloud and Service Cloud?

-Sales Cloud manages your sales pipeline — leads, opportunities, accounts, forecasting.
-Service Cloud handles customer support — cases, knowledge base, SLA management, omnichannel routing.
-They integrate with each other natively, which is a genuinely compelling reason to use both if your team spans sales and support.
+Sales Cloud handles your pipeline — leads, opportunities, accounts, forecasting.
+Service Cloud manages support — cases, knowledge base, SLA management, omnichannel routing.
+They integrate natively, which is genuinely compelling if your team spans both sales and support.

 Can Salesforce integrate with tools I'm already using?

-Almost certainly yes.
-Between 3,000+ AppExchange apps and native integrations with Slack, Google Workspace, Microsoft 365, and most major marketing platforms, Salesforce's integration library is one of the most comprehensive in the industry.
+Almost certainly.
+Between 3,000+ AppExchange apps and native integrations with Slack, Google Workspace, Microsoft 365, and most major marketing platforms, Salesforce's integration library is seriously comprehensive.

 Is Einstein AI actually worth it in 2026?

-Yes — more than it's ever been, and I say that as someone who was pretty skeptical going in.
-Lead scoring and opportunity win probability are well-calibrated once your org has sufficient historical data behind it (6+ months is the rough benchmark).
-The newer generative AI features for email drafting and call summarization are also genuinely time-saving in day-to-day use.
-The catch: the most powerful Einstein features are locked behind higher-tier plans, so factor that into your pricing math.
+Yes — more than it's ever been.
+Lead scoring and win probability are well-calibrated once you have enough historical data (6+ months is the benchmark).
+The newer AI features for email and call summaries are genuinely time-saving in daily work.
+The catch: the best Einstein features are locked behind higher-tier plans, so factor that into your budget.